Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 #### Functional interface lambda literals

-If a [lambda literal][Lambda literals] is preceded with a [functional interface][Functional interface declaration] name, this expression defines an anonymous object, implementing the specified functional interface via the provided lambda literal (which becomes the implementation of its single abstract method).
+If a [lambda literal][Lambda literals] is preceded with a [functional interface][Functional interface declaration] name, this expression is treated as an invocation of the corresponding SAM constructor with the lambda literal as its argument.
+The result is an anonymous object implementing the specified functional interface via the provided lambda literal, which becomes the implementation of its single abstract method.

-To be a well-formed functional interface lambda literal, the type of lambda literal must be a subtype of the associated function type of the specified functional interface.
+To be a well-formed functional interface lambda literal, the lambda literal must be compatible with the associated function type of the specified functional interface as described for [SAM constructors][SAM constructor].

 ### This-expressions